petebachant/petebachant.github.io/_posts/2024-11-office-suites-reproducibility.markdown

 Side note: If you are a GUI-only kind of person, let me know if this is too annoying to be worth the trouble!

+Now, the most important rule:

+>For every result, keep track of how it was produced.

+It is possible to do this manually, but it is a waste of precious brainpower.
+Essentially we want to view our project as a whole and have some way of knowing if there is something about it that is out-of-date or invalid.

 The value to doing this lies in not needing to keep track of whether or not something needs to be redone because